-Streamlined business communication solutions and VoIP technology solve all these problems by making internal and external communication seamless, organized, efficient, secure, and accessible no matter where you are.
+Managed communication service solves all these problems by making internal and external communication seamless, organized, efficient, secure, and accessible no matter where you are.

-Using our cloud-based communication tools, teams are able to collaborate effectively across departments, locations, or even countries.
+Using cloud-based, unified communications tools, teams are able to collaborate effectively across departments, locations, or even countries.
 You can share files without emailing them back and forth or sending large attachments via email which saves time and money for your entire organization.
 When someone calls your office number they can be automatically forwarded directly to the appropriate person or device.
 You can make and receive calls on any device, anywhere, without revealing your personal information.

 Let’s bring your business communication systems into the modern age!

 Ready to change your business with managed communication service?

 “The relationship that our family business has built with Techvera, is indescribable at this point.
 The amount of trust we have in them and their team to professionally and proficiently manage our computers, IT, and VoIP phones is everything our business depends on.
 Not to mention the resource that they are for helping us solve all tech related problems.
 I can without a doubt, recommend Techvera to any business looking for help with their technology!”

 VoIP stands for Voice Over IP.
 VoIP phone systems allow you to make and receive calls through the internet rather than hardwired or cellular lines.

 Internet Protocol, commonly known as IP, is a set of rules that define how data is delivered over the internet.
 IP works in conjunction with the transmission control protocol (TCP), which divides network traffic into smaller packets for a means of more efficient transport through the Internet.
 Together they are referred to as TCP/IP.